cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

        license to use our Platform will automatically be revoked and terminated immediately.

-11. **WE ARE NOT RESPONSIBLE FOR BUGS AND YOU MUST NOT INTRODUCE THEM**
+**11. WE ARE NOT RESPONSIBLE FOR BUGS AND YOU MUST NOT INTRODUCE THEM**

     1. We do not guarantee that our Platform will be secure or free from bugs or viruses.